Fireman Sam: Spin-offs

-In 1996, there was a stage show which was later released on video, titled Fireman Sam in Action.
+In 1996, there was a stage show that was later released on video, titled Fireman Sam in Action.
 It was interspersed with scenes of children learning about fire safety with Gary Lewis, the actor playing Fireman Sam in the stage show.

-In 2009, Fireman Sam appeared with other animated children's TV characters in a Children in Need single.
+In 2009, Fireman Sam appeared with other animated children's TV characters in the Children in Need single The Official BBC Children in Need Medley.
 The single was put together by Peter Kay.

 Fireman Sam was adapted into a live musical theatre show, which began touring the UK in June 2011.

-In 2014, Amazon Prime redubbed Fireman Sam using American voices instead of British voices for children in the US.
-However, the characters of Tom Thomas, Moose Roberts and Bella Lasagna have their regular, respective Australian, Canadian and Italian voices (instead of their being dubbed them with a US voice actor) due to their accents.
+In 2014, Amazon Prime redubbed Fireman Sam using American voices instead of British voices for children in the United States.
+However, the characters of Tom Thomas, Moose Roberts and Bella Lasagne have their regular, respective Australian, Canadian and Italian voices (instead of being dubbed with a US voice actor), due to their characters' accents.
 This cast includes the voices of Andrew Hodwitz, Jonah Ain, Chris D'Silva, Margaret Brock, Lily Cassano, Dave Pender Crichton, Jacob James, Scott Lancastle, Ashley Magwood, Michael Pongracz, Becky E. Shrimpton, Sarah Lynn Strange, Carter Treneer, Mark Ricci, Joe Marth (later replaced by Dave MacRae), Adam Turgeon and Christa Clahane.
-Starting from season 12, the US dub has been possibly discontinued.

 Reception

-The ABC website said of the series, "All the characters blend together into an appealing mixture of fun and entertainment for children everywhere."
+The ABC website said of the series, "All the characters blend together into an appealing mixture of fun and entertainment for children everywhere".

 Common Sense Media recommended the 2005 series for ages three and up, praising it for showing how to "stay calm in a crisis" and rely on a team to solve problems.
 The American website found that the "distinctly Welsh characters, community, accents, and expressions may pose some minor comprehension problems for kids on this side of the pond", but considered it a useful example of life in another part of the world.